cy6erskunk/q-n-a/docs/Technical_rules.md

 t.41

 1 Each ‘lap’ (bout) of the relay match consists of five hits (5, 10, 15, 20, etc.).
-Exceptionally, a FIE
+Exceptionally, a

-15

-November 2023

 relay may end at more than 5, 10, 15 etc. if a fencer scores a valid last hit of the relay and is at the same time awarded an additional penalty hit: in this case both hits will be counted; the maximum time for each bout is 3 minutes .